apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 ![image](https://user-images.githubusercontent.com/3294100/220338276-a67cd8cc-ea76-4cb2-bb7b-bba581d21d70.png)

-Without change default transformation rules, you can still view the Metrics dashboard.
+Without changing default transformation rules, you can still view the Metrics dashboard.
 However, if you want to view pre-built dashboards, the following transformation rules, especially "Type/Bug", should be added.<br/>

 Each Bitbucket repo has at most ONE set of transformation rules.